A mobile observer method for the estimation of road traffic using communicating vehicles: Numerical experiments

 \subsection{Estimation of road traffic}

-We notice on Fig.~\ref{fig:results0}~and~Fig.~\ref{fig:results1} that the relative error between the estimated density and the actual density is below 10\% when the penetration ratio of communicating vehicles is above 30\%.
-As the penetration ratio of communicating vehicles increases, the estimation error is reduced.
-The relative error for the density is below 5\% on road 1 when the penetration ratio of communicating vehicles is above 20\%.
+Fig.~\ref{fig:results0}~and~Fig.~\ref{fig:results1} display the results for the density estimations with Proposition~\ref{prop:density1}~\ref{prop:density2}.
+We notice on Fig.~\ref{fig:results0}~and~Fig.~\ref{fig:results1} that the two estimations methods are close of each other, which is a sign of trust in the methods.
 The asymmetry of the two roads can be explained with Fig.~\ref{fig:opposite} and Fig.~\ref{fig:co-directional}.
 Indeed, we notice that the number of communicating vehicles on the road 0 is higher than the number of communicating vehicles on the road 1 for low penetration ratios.
-This asymmetry is the reason why the density of the road 0 on Fig.\ref{fig:results0} is over estimated for low penetration ratios.
-Because this phenomenon remains while repeating the simulation with multiple runs and various seeds, it is assumed that it is caused by the properties of the random number generator of the communication simulator, which decides wether a vehicle is a communicating vehicle or not.
-These properties can be analyzed by computing metrics of randomness about the lattice structure associated with the random number generator~\cite{leemis2006discrete}.
+This phenomena occurs because the algorithm which produces communicating vehicles among the total number of simulated vehicles is deterministic~\cite{sommer2011bidirectionally} and emphasises on providing an accurate penetration ratio.
+Because the SUMO mobility simulator demand is also deterministic, this explains the bias we can notice in these figures.

 Assuming that the flow $q$ is known by another method, for example by using an inductive loop sensor, the penetration ratio of communicating vehicles is estimated. $x_2$ is computed with Equation~(\ref{eq:x_2}) and $p$ is estimated with Equation~(\ref{eq:p}).
 The results are presented in Fig.\ref{fig:results_p}.
 It is interesting to notice the very good results of this estimator, even for low penetration ratios.